FredaXin/capstone/README.md

 **Phase 3**: Generalization
 In this phase, none of the features from the Census data were used to train the models.
 The model was trained with New York State data.
-To test the transferability of the model, the LA dataset will be used on the trained model to make predictions.
+To test the transferability of the model, the LA dataset was used on the trained model to make predictions.

 The general workflow of this project is shown in the following flowchart.